6 breathable face masks to wear while exercising

 Antimicrobial features

-Since sweat and moisture can be a breeding ground for bacteria, masks that have some type of filter or antimicrobial coating are ideal (many of the masks below do have these features).
+Since sweat and moisture can be a breeding ground for bacteria, masks that have some type of filter or antimicrobial coating are ideal for physical activity.
+(Many of the masks on this list do have these features.)
 While these may not actually kill or destroy a virus particle, it doesn't hurt to have these extra barriers in place.

 Also, understand that no mask on this list can offer a 100% guarantee that it will protect you from the virus, no matter how many fancy features they have.
 But wearing a mask is simply another tool that can act as an extra barrier to help stop the spread, and help protect you and others.